Income Protection For Self Employed

 • Exclude that condition entirely (perhaps with a premium discount to compensate).

 Getting cover for a pre-existing condition can be tricky.
 Fortunately, our team of experts know the UK market and each insurer inside out.
-So we understand which Self Employed Income Protection policies may offer more lenient terms depending on your circumstances.
+So we understand which Self-Employed Income Protection Insurance policies may offer more lenient terms depending on your circumstances.

-That’s why it’s worth talking things through with an expert — don’t hesitate to pop us a call on 02084327333 or email us at help@drewberry.co.uk.
+That’s why it’s worth talking things through with an expert – give us a call on 02084327333 or email us at help@drewberry.co.uk.

-Another important area of comparison is the additional benefits on offer from various Income Protection insurers.
-These are services available, almost always for free, alongside the core accident and sickness insurance.
+Another important area of comparison is the additional benefits on offer from various Income Protection Insurance providers.
+These services are almost always free, and provided alongside the core Accident And Sickness Insurance.

-Insurers have designed many such benefits with overall wellness in mind.
-You can therefore use them to reduce the chances of you needing to claim or to help speed up your recovery if you are ill.
+These additional services are designed with overall wellness in mind, reducing the chances of you needing to claim, or helping speed up your recovery if you’re ill.
 Additional benefits may include:

 • 24/7 Virtual GP service